What Does Independent Contractor Compliance Mean?

 Independent contractors are responsible for paying their own taxes and providing their own benefits.
 Unlike W-2 employees, they do not receive health care options, unemployment insurance, or overtime benefits from a client.
 Because of this, it can sound enticing to classify workers as independent contractors rather than employees.

 However, the laws regarding independent contractor classification and contractor compliance are quite strict and complex.
-Business cannot simply flip-flop workers between the two classifications.
-In order to be considered an independent contractor in the eyes of the law, a worker must meet a very specific set of criteria.
+Businesses cannot simply flip-flop workers between the two classifications.
+To be considered an independent contractor in the eyes of the law, a worker must meet a very specific set of criteria.

 When a company misclassifies an employee as an independent contractor, it can result in costly legal consequences, audits, fines, penalties, lawsuits, and bad publicity that can lead to customer mistrust.